 “Additionally the road to success is never going to be easy but we will have to stand up for ourselves when no one does” is what she believes.
 Vinita Bhatia works as the National Head of Media & Sports with The Times of India.
 Her take on women empowerment is quite clear-cut.
 “On this International women’s day, my message to all is to imbibe the quality of ‘courage’ at all times.
 We will be faced with many challenges throughout our life.
 However by only having the spirit of ‘never being defeated’ will we truly become victors.
 For that we must also try to have a mentor.
 I have a great mentor, Dr. Daisaku Ikeda , a noble peace laureate and honorary president of Soka Gakkai International. when we follow a great mentor we can become our brilliant selves.
 To explain, when a blue fly attaches itself to a thorough bred horse, it can cover many miles.”

-Payall Gupta is a marketing professional with over 15 years of experience in the client servicing, marketing communications, launches, events and media relations.
+Payall Gupta is a marketing professional with over 15 years of experience in the client servicing, marketing communications, managing ecommerce SEO, events and media relations.
 She is the founder of KIARA Marketing & Lifestyle.
 “In today’s era women empowerment is important for the development of our country and society in every way.
 Women are dominated at every phase of life because of gender.
 They have to face atrocities like physical harassment, rapes, dowry killings, human trafficking, acid attacks etc.” she said.
 She holds strong opinion on gender equality.
 “Women empowerment is giving rights to women in personal, social, political, economic and all judicial fields.
 Women can be good leaders or managers if they are given opportunities and platform to prove themselves.
 They are having qualities better than men.
 Women empowerment does not mean to discriminate men and worship women but it is about equality.
 Women should have equal rights in social, political, economic and other judicial things.
 Women can lead the country to a higher level of development and success.”

 She is the director of one of most royal beauty pageants in Indian History – Mr and Mrs King and Queen and Mr and Miss Prince and Princess.
 She is also the founder of Fizza Intl.
 She has got the best-voted fashion brand award from Indian Association of Entrepreneurs & Service Providers.
 When asked about the importance of empowering women; she replied “I always say when woman empowers woman wonders happens.
 Women empowerment is the much-talked about issue today.
 Women are increasingly getting empowered to decide the course of their life and professions and realize their fullest potential.
 Sky is the limit for women today, as in history we have many examples of woman who made our country proud.
 Mrs Indra Gandhi is an example of the most powerful woman on top.
 Women empowerment has become the strength today with every woman who wants to live her life.”